This information answers frequently asked questions about having a blood transfusion.

 Is there anything to worry about during or after a blood transfusion?

 A blood transfusion can sometimes cause reactions.
-The most common symptoms are fever, chills, and hives.
-These can be treated with a variety of medications.
+The most common symptoms are a temperature of 100.4° F (38° C), chills, and hives.
+These can be treated with medication.
 Transfusion reactions are rarely life-threatening.
 Your nurse will monitor you carefully while your blood transfusion is taking place.

 - A temperature of 100.4° F (38° C) or higher